Slipcue.Com Celtic & UK Folk Guide

 The Watersons and Martin Carthy One of the great vocal groups out of the English folk revival, The Watersons employed stark melodic scales along with craggy polyphonic harmonies, and outstanding folkloric song selection.
 Mike, Lal and Norma Waterson hailed from Yorkshire, and were originally joined by their cousin John Harrison, performing as an a capella quartet.
 The group's career spans from the early 1960s to the present day, where they are joined by fellow traditionalist, Martin Carthy, who married Norma Waterson in 1972.
-(Their daughter, Eliza, is a contemporary folk phenomenon in her own right...)
 Lal Waterson, sadly, passed away in 1998, and the Watersons have since transformed into the Waterson:Carthy ensemble, which includes Norma and Martin's daughter, Eliza Carthy, a contemporary folk phenomenon in her own right...
 Over the years the Watersons expanded their sound beyond its original all-vocals roots, yet always retained the defining, almost-harsh starkness which lay at the heart of their music.
 There are few things as arresting as hearing the Watersons going at it full tilt...
 Here's a quick look at their music.

 Discography

-Various Artists "NEW VOICES - AN ALBUM OF FIRST RECORDINGS" (Topic, 1965)
+Various Artists "NEW VOICES - AN ALBUM OF FIRST RECORDINGS" (Topic Records, 1965) (LP)

-A sampler of recordings from the British Isles folk revival.
+Here is the recording debut of this remarkable family ensemble...
+It comes from a sampler of early recordings from the British Isles folk revival.
 Five songs by the Watersons share space with fellow folkies Harry Boardman and Maureen Craik...
-Several of these songs have been reissued as part of the recent CD release, Early Days (see below).
+Several of these songs have been reissued as part of the recent CD release, Early Days (listed below).

 A collection of songs from their native Yorkshire.
 This is one of their loveliest records -- the melodic aspects are strong, and the songs themselves are very captivating, tending more towards telling tales than setting moods.
 More accessible in many ways than some of their other albums.

-One of their best-known (and most readily available) albums, this features "The Country Life," an uptempo number with the irresistible refrain: "I like to rise/when the sun she rises/early in the morning/ and I like to hear them small birds singing... and to ramble in the new-mown hay."
-A wonderful record from start to finish, wherein their usual cragginess is tempered a bit with Martin Carthy's slightly more upbeat melodic sensibilities.
+One of their best-known (and most readily available) albums, this was the first album recorded after the band regrouped in the early 1970s, with guitarist Martin Carthy joining the family trio as their new fourth member.
+It's a wonderful record from start to finish, wherein their usual cragginess is somewhat tempered by Martin Carthy's slightly more upbeat melodic sensibilities.
+It features one of my favorite Watersons recordings, "The Country Life," an uptempo song with the irresistible refrain: "I like to rise/when the sun she rises/early in the morning/ and I like to hear them small birds singing... and to ramble in the new-mown hay."
+The rest of the album follows suit: this one is a gem.

 A revival of the pre-Victorian English hymnal tradition (which had been displaced in church services by organ music), this is about as nice as old-world gospel music can get.
 The routes to which the group reveals these melodies are often circuitous and challenging -- but uniformly quite lovely.
 There's also a mix of emotional tones here, from the occasionally funereal to the almost-bouncy, including "Heavenly Aeroplane," a song of an obviously more modern vintage than these mostly 19th-Century ditties.
 With Martin Carthy.

 With Martin Carthy adding a robust vocal tone, the family turn in one of their strongest -- and most accessible -- albums.
 Many of these songs are positively playful in comparison to some of their more dour repertoire.
 Not as bouncy as the For Pence And Spicy Ale album, recorded a few years earlier, but in a similar vein.
 Recommended!
-(The 1998 CD reissue includes extra tracks, drawn from solo albums listed above.)
+(Note: the 1998 CD reissue includes extra tracks, drawn from some of the solo albums listed above.)

 Best Ofs